In God's Hands (song): Commercial performance

-"In God's Hands" debuted and peaked at number 116 on the UK Singles Chart dated 11 August 2007.
+"In God's Hands" debuted and peaked at number 116 on the UK Singles Chart dated August 11, 2007.
 It was the first single of Furtado's career (that was promoted to the United Kingdom) to miss the top 100.
 Elsewhere in Europe, the song performed moderately well.
 It reached a peak position at number 53 in Austria, number 33 in Germany, number 20 in Italy, number 33 in the Netherlands, and number 58 in Sweden.
-"In God's Hands" also reached number 9 and number 22, respectively, on the Flanders and Wallonian Ultratip Bubbling Under charts.
+"In God's Hands" also reached numbers nine and 22, respectively, on the Flanders and Wallonian Ultratip Bubbling Under charts.

-The 2008 duet version of the song debuted at number 11 on the Canadian Hot 100 chart dated 3 May 2008 and was the week's highest debut.
+The 2008 duet version of the song debuted at number 11 on the Canadian Hot 100 chart dated May 3, 2008 and was the week's highest debut.
 This tied it with "Say It Right" as Furtado's second highest-charting single to date in her native country since the creation of the Canadian Hot 100 chart in 2007.
-"In God's Hands" also reached number seven on the Digital Songs component chart dated 3 May 2008.
+"In God's Hands" also reached number seven on the Digital Songs component chart dated May 3, 2008.
 The song spent a total of 16 weeks on the Canadian Hot 100.
-In the United States, "In God's Hands" entered the Billboard Adult Contemporary chart dated 26 April 2008 at number 25 and was the week's highest debut.
-On the chart dated 21 June 2008, the song rose to number 18, breaking out of a tie with "Say It Right" for Furtado's highest-charting adult contemporary single to date.
-It reached its peak at number 15 on the chart dated 26 July 2008.
+In the United States, "In God's Hands" entered the Billboard Adult Contemporary chart dated April 26, 2008 at number 25 and was the week's highest debut.
+On the chart dated June 21, 2008, the song rose to number 18, breaking out of a tie with "Say It Right" for Furtado's highest-charting adult contemporary single to date.
+It reached its peak at number 15 on the chart dated July 26, 2008.

 Music video

-A music video for the song was shot on 9 May 2007 between 5 and 7 a.m. in Los Angeles, California and directed by Jesse Dylan.
+A music video for the song was shot on May 9, 2007 between 5 and 7 a.m. in Los Angeles, California and directed by Jesse Dylan.
 It features Furtado on a beach during both daytime and nighttime, singing the song while sitting on a tree stump, lying on the sand and holding a white sheet, which she lies under.
 Furtado is also shown walking on the shore, weeping and looking onto the ocean.
 The video is shot entirely in black and white.
-It was made available on Furtado's Vevo channel 12 February 2008.
+It was made available via Furtado's Vevo channel on February 12, 2008.